Students who successfully complete the program should be able to:

 - Use the learned skills to improve employability and retain employment after they are hired.

 Students can start the program in fall, winter or spring term.
-Training is available at four PCC locations: Sylvania Campus, Rock Creek Campus, Cascade Campus and Southeast Center.
+Training is available at four PCC locations: Sylvania Campus, Rock Creek Campus, Cascade Campus and Southeast Campus.
 To be accepted into the program, students must first schedule an interview with the program coordinator.
-Contact Lee Fan at 971-722-4305 for more information.
+Contact Chris Brady at 971-722-4305 for more information.

 No placement tests are necessary, but students must meet the following requirements: